cyverse-archive/DE/services/api/endpoints/tags.md

 This endpoint allows a user tag to be deleted, detaching it from all metadata.

 This endpoint forwards requests to the corresponding metadata service endpoint.
 Please see the metadata documentation for more information.

 ### Request

-A request to this endpoint requires no parameters beyond the `proxyToken` authentication parameter.
+A request to this endpoint requires no parameters.
 The user that owns the tag is determined from the authentication.
-Any additional parameters will be ignored.
+Any query parameters will be ignored.

 ### Response